OscarPellicer/pevaluate/README.md

 # Autocorrect

-This tool automates the correction pipeline for JupyterLab sessions.
-It unzips student submissions, converts notebooks to Markdown, and uses an LLM (via OpenRouter) to grade them based on a provided rubric.
+This tool automates the correction pipeline for grading student submissions.
+It supports unzipping submissions, converting/reading various file formats (Jupyter Notebooks, PDF, Word, Text, Code), and using an LLM (via OpenRouter) to grade them based on a provided rubric.

 ## Installation